circlefin/stablecoin-evm/validate/README.contractDiff.md

 1. Comments / whitespace
-2. The local code has `import` statements not included in Etherscan because the files were explictly concatenated into a master file.
+2. The local code has `import` statements not included in Etherscan because the files were explicitly concatenated into a master file.
 3. The local code has extra `pragma solidity ^0.4.24` statements at the head of each file, while Etherscan should have just one at the top.